A Hybrid Method of Combinatorial Search and Coordinate Descent for Discrete Optimization: Proposed Algorithm

 \section{Proposed Algorithm}

 This section presents our hybrid method for solving the optimization problem in (\ref{eq:main}).
 Our algorithm is an iterative procedure.
 In every iteration, the index set of variables is separated to two sets $B$ and $N$, where $B$ is the working set.
-Each time variables corresponding to $N$ are fixed while a sub-problem on variables corresponding to $B$ is minimized.
+We fix the variables corresponding to $N$, while minimize a sub-problem on variables corresponding to $B$.
 We use $\bbb{x}_B$ to denote the sub-vector of $\bbb{x}$ indexed by $B$.
 The proposed method is summarized in Algorithm \ref{algo:main}.

 At first glance, Algorithm \ref{algo:main} might seem to be merely a (block) coordinate descent algorithm \cite{tseng2009coordinate} applied to (\ref{eq:main}).
 However, it has some interesting properties that are worth commenting on.